dougsweetser/Q/docs/doing_physics.md

 contraction.
 The vectors in question must have the same number of dimensions.
 The metric defines how to form a scalar as the indices are examined one-by- one.
 Metrics in math can be anything, but nature imposes constraints on which ones are important in physics.
-An aside: mathematicians require the distance is non-negative, but physicists do not.
+An aside: mathematicians require that the distance is non-negative, but physicists do not.
 I will be using the physics notion of a metric.
-In looking at events in spacetime (a 4-dimensional vector), the axioms of special relativity require the Minkowski metric, which is a 4x4 real matrix which has down the diagonal 1, -1, -1, -1 and zeros elsewhere.
+In looking at events in spacetime (a 4-dimensional vector), the axioms of special relativity require the Minkowski metric, which is a 4x4 real matrix that has (1, -1, -1, -1) down the diagonal and zeros elsewhere.
 Some people prefer the signs to be flipped, but to be consistent with everything else on this site, I choose this convention.
 Another popular choice is the Euclidean metric, which is the same as an identity matrix.
 The result of